 In the U.S., brain tumors affect about one of every 5,000 people.

 Causes of Brain Cancer

 As with tumors elsewhere in the body, the exact cause of most brain cancer is unknown.
-Genetic factors, various environmental toxins, radiation, and cigarette smoking have all been linked to cancers of the brain.
+Genetic factors, various environmental toxins, radiation to the head, HIV infection, and cigarette smoking have all been linked to cancers of the brain.
 In most cases, no clear cause can be shown.